Rômazi Aiueo

 訓令式Kunrei system (romanization method), cabinet order

-日本式Japanese system (romanization method), pre-Kunrei system
+日本式Japanese-style system (romanization method), pre-Kunrei system

 標準式Standard system, a variant of Hepburn system, extended version

-「英語式」English-like system, a variant of Hepburn system
+「英語式」English-style system, a variant of Hepburn system

 99式99-system, a variant of Kunrei system, proposed in 1999